ohata-toast/CDN/en/console-guide.md

 - **Content Access if Referer Header is Unavailable** Allow Access if Referer Header is UnavailableSelect whether to allow access to content if referer request header is not available.
     - **Allow**: If referer request header is not available, content access is allowed and the control of referer access does not operate.
-    - **Reject**: If referer request header is not available, content access is rejected and access is allowed only for registered referers.
+    - **Deny**: If referer request header is not available, content access is rejected and access is allowed only for registered referers.

 > **[Example]**
 >